gogodim/SharedDeliveryCost-CSE201Project/README.md

 - The distance of the radius is in meters, so make sure you give big enough radius so your orders can match.

-- Example of a simpe match of orders for the company Ikea:
+- Example of a simple match of orders for the company Ikea:
    - User 1: maximum payment for delivery 0.6, order value 24,
    - User 2: maximum payment for delivery 0.3, order value 16

-- Currnetly working on a fix, but in the case of not fixing it before release: beware that the final location for the order is not correctly displayed, it can be found inside a print statement in the consloe or inside the database, but not in the google maps link we return in the end.

 #### Warning